apagade/Test/README.md

  1 file changed, 3 insertions(+), 1 deletion(-)
  ```

-Now our `master` branch is updated with the the latest feature created.
+Now our `master` branch is updated with the latest feature created.

 Note how we carried our work independently on the `new-feature-branch` until the code was ready to be merged.
 Only at the point when we are ready with the new feature, we need to merge the changes into the `master` branch.
 During the merge we may have to resolve the merge conflict due to the changes made by other developers that were merged into the `master` branch before us.
 However this is a minor tradeoff in comparison to the advantage we get.
 There are several best practises to ease the process of conflict resolution which we do not cover here.